-The Montessori method offers a very reasonable way to organise your child’s play area by rotating and replacing toys and activities on a regular basis.
+The Montessori method offers a very reasonable way to organize your child’s play area by rotating and replacing toys and activities on a regular basis.
 However, there are a lot of aspects that come into place when considering what is important for a child’s development and how to make their playtime most effective.

 Here are some tips to help to boost your child’s imagination and general development.